courtney-aiello/aws-basic-lambda/README.md

 Lambda function listens for PUT or GET events and executes and places updated object in secondary folder within the bucket.

-#Built with some help from ChatGPT for logic and syntax assistance.

 ## Requirements
 - AWS CLI